SPC-Facility-EMBL-Hamburg/eSPC_biophysics_platform/installation_guide.md

 ## Installation of the whole eSPC platform

-To install the eSPC platform in the development machine, follow this instructions:
+To install the eSPC platform in the development machine, follow these instructions:

 1) Clone or download this repo
 2) Install docker       (tested with Docker version 23.0.1, https://docs.docker.com/engine/install/)